 Arrive in Hanoi early in the morning and transfer to your hotel.
 Vietnam’s capital is famous for its beautiful lakes, shaded boulevards, public parks and Frenchy Old Quarter.
 As an emerging city in Southeast Asian, Hanoi has an attractive contrast of modern office buildings, old Buddhist temples and a labyrinth of ancient streets.
 Later in the day you'll take a walking tour through the city.
 You’ll see Ho Chi Minh’s former stilt house and other icons such as the Temple of Literature.
 In your free time, perhaps stop by the ’36 Streets’ of the historic Old Quarter, head to the beautiful Hoan Kiem Lake, or visit the Vietnam Fine Arts Museum.
 This Museum plays a crucial role in maintaining and promoting the cultural heritage of Vietnam’s ethnic communities.

 Travel by private minibus to the spectacular World Heritage site of Halong Bay (approximately 4 hours).
 This is one of Vietnam’s most beautiful places, a secluded bay of emerald waters flecked with sandstone islands and caves.
-Here you’ll go on a cruise to explore the rock formations and caves and in the warmer months perhaps go for a swim.
+Here you’ll go on a cruise to explore the rock formations and caves and in the warmer months perhaps go for a swim from Ti Top Island Beach or perhaps go kayaking.
 There’ll be a dining room and bar on board where you’ll enjoy your meals, including fresh seafood for lunch and dinner.
 Spend the night on board the boat beneath a sky alive with starlight.
 The boat has twin-share cabins with air-conditioning and private facilities.

 Leaving the memorable scenery of Halong Bay behind, return by bus to Hanoi (approximately 3.5 hours).
 Return to Hanoi late this afternoon, and enjoy a couple of free hours to explore Hanoi's sights or do some last minute shopping.
 Otherwise, why not just relax at a cafe or stop for a bia hoi (freshly brewed draught beer) at one of the microbars in the Old Quarter?
 Tonight there will be a farewell dinner to enjoy with the group at KOTO restaurant, an organisation that supports street kids with a career in the hospitality industry.